-Meridians: Spleen and Stomach
+Meridians: Spleen, Stomach

-Parts Most Frequently Used: Roots, Rhizomes
+Parts Most Frequently Used: Root, Rhizome

 Flavors/Temps: Cang Zhu – Acrid, Bitter, Warm, Aromatic.
 Bai Zhu – Bitter, Sweet, Warm.

-Bai Zhu is harvested late autumn to winter, the later the better.
-Used raw Bai Zhu to help dry dampness and promote urination.
+Bai Zhu is harvested from late autumn to winter–the later the better.
+Used raw, Bai Zhu helps Dry Dampness and promote urination.
 Dry-fried Bai Zhu will help strengthen and tonify Spleen Qi.
-Scorched Bai Zhu is considered best to help stopping diarrhea.
-Good quality Bai Zhu will have a yellowish white cross section compared to Cang Zhu that has a cross section color that is similar to cinnabar.
+Scorched Bai Zhu is considered best to help stop diarrhea.
+Good quality Bai Zhu will have a yellowish-white cross-section compared to Cang Zhu, which has a cross-section color that is similar to cinnabar.
 In studies, Bai Zhu has increased assimilation of glucose and lowered plasma glucose levels.

 Encourage Weight Loss